devchat-ai/devchat/README.md

 DevChat is the way developers interact and collaborate with AI.

-:speech_balloon: Build the future with prompts, _not_ code.
+💬 Build the future with prompts, _not_ code.

 ## Why DevChat?